 I haven’t fully come to terms with what I’ll miss, and what I’m glad to leave behind, yet.
 It’s all too sudden.
 I’m not closing any doors just yet, as my Visa will remain valid for a year.
 Beyond that, I’m absolutely certain I’ll return someday, in some capacity.
 I just don’t know what life will look like then.
 In the meantime, I’m kind of looking forward to watching Japan from afar, as it mutates and changes through the 21st century.
 But then again, will it ever feel so far away?

 The world is smaller now.
 It’s indisputable.
 At its birth, the Internet made it easier to communicate with people far away- and then Web 2.0 arrived and gave us a window into everybody’s living room, through FaceTime and vlogs and the like.
-The world keeps working to advance the ‘elimination of distance’, making the faraway feel periodically close and the sporadic events of the world feel interconnected.
+The world keeps working to advance the ‘elimination of distance’, making the faraway periodically close and the sporadic events of the world seem interconnected.
 It also makes homecoming feel like a smaller deal than it once might have done- the streets still fresh in my memory, and news of friends and family fresh in my Facebook feed.
 I might be wrong, but I don’t think it’ll feel earth-shattering like my arrival here was.
-In a sense, perhaps my world has shrunk a little.
+In a sense, my world has shrunk a little.

 On a personal level, I can’t imagine how different my time in Japan would have been without the Internet.
 As I found the job online in the first place, who knows if It would even have happened.
 But let’s say it did.
 I wouldn’t have been writing a blog for anyone, of course.
 Beyond that, I would have felt much further from home, much more lonely at the start.
 Right now, I’m probably as well abreast of friend and family happenings as I would’ve been if I’d been staying in Aberdeen or Aberystwyth.
 Then there’s all the information you absorb from the Internet when you arrive in a new city.
 Before the nineties, I would’ve been walking in the footsteps of a small circle of friends, and perhaps an author or two.
 Now, I’m following a horde of thousands, sifting through their impressions and choices and mistakes.
 That’s not to mention all the last minute hostels I located and booked when I was travelling, so I could change my itinerary on the fly.
 Then there’s the kanji learning app and the constant, portable dictionary and a Tinder date or two, and a never ending set of other little alterations, each one moving our reality further from the alternate timeline.